-mation about the objective ground truth.
+The model assumes that the means of these item distributions are the same for every individual, because every individual is assumed to have access to the same information about the objective ground truth.
 The widths of the distributions, however, are allowed to vary, to capture the notion of individual differences.
-There is a single standard deviation parameter, σ_i for the ith participant, that is applied to the distribution of all items.
-In Figure 1 Individual 1 is shown as having more precise item information than Individual 2, and so $\sigma_1 < \sigma_2$.
+There is a single standard deviation parameter, σ_j for the jth participant, that is applied to the distribution of all items.
+In Fig. 1, Individual 1 is shown as having more precise item information than Individual 2, and so $\sigma_1 < \sigma_2$.